pajotsetrapper/PicoMotics/centralNode/README.md

 3. For pulse counting - the pins below have been configured
    - PIN 19:  Configured as input with internal pull-up to VCC (5V) => Connected to S0 (open collector interface of energy meter)
    - PIN 20:  Configured as input with internal pull-up to VCC (5V) => Connected to reed switch on water meter
-   - PIN 21:  Configured as input - planing to use a hall-effect sensor with digital output to count gas pulses (as magnet in meter is too weak to activate a reed switch)
+   - PIN 21:  Configured as input - planning to use a hall-effect sensor with digital output to count gas pulses (as magnet in meter is too weak to activate a reed switch)
 4. a NRF24 (NFR24-PA-LNA) module for wireless communication (MySensors):
    Connecting the NRF24L01 :